gjabel/personal-site/content/post/uefa-ec-chord-diagram/index.md

 The chords represent connections between the country of a player's club (at the chord base) and their national team (at the arrow head).
 The colours of each chord in the plot are based on the shirt of each national team.
 Chord thickness represents the number of players per club country-national team combination.
 The countries are ordered by the groups that they will play in during the first round (in the animation below I order the teams by their first appearance at a tournament).
 The countries at the top of the diagram with no flags are leagues where the national team are not represented at the tournament, but some of clubs have players representing other national teams.

-The chords coming out of each sector are ordered by size - its interesting to see more Austrian than German players playing in German leagues, and more Welsh than English players playing in English leagues.
+The chords coming out of each sector are ordered by size - it’s interesting to see more Austrian than German players playing in German leagues, and more Welsh than English players playing in English leagues.

 I adapted some code from animated migration [chord diagrams](https://guyabel.com/categories/chord-diagram/) to provide a history of the relationships between the club leagues of the players and the national team squads at each European Championship.